mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. Not Great
 6. Awful / The Worst

+This is a project aimed at filling my musical blindspots, favoring albums I haven't heard before.
+With that said, there are certainly albums on this list that I've listened to countless (n) times.
+Anyway...

 ## 3/5 Aftermath - The Rolling Stones
 * 1st Listen:

 ## 3/3 Smiley Smile - Beach Boys
 * 1st Listen: OK/ pretty good

-*Good Vibrations* is anazing, but the rest of the album leaves a lot to be desired after Pet Sounds.
+*Good Vibrations* is amazing, but the rest of the album leaves a lot to be desired after Pet Sounds.
 Some tracks are needlessly obscure (She's Goin Bald), others range between ok and pretty good. *Ok/ pretty good*.

 ## 3/2/3 Last Splash - The Breeders
 * 1st/2nd Listen: Pretty good